OpenMW/openmw/README-win32.txt

 dialogue at any time by using the -oc switch.

 Move around with WASD or arrow keys, change physics mode (walking, flying, ghost) with 't', exit with 'q' or escape.
+You can change key bindings in the openmw.ini file.

 You start in a cell called "Assu".
 You can change this in openmw.ini or by specifying a cell name on the command line.